 This definition says that the language Display Name is “Perl”; that the “Compile Command” invokes /bin/perl ( the Perl interpreter) with the “-c” (check syntax) argument and the submitted file, that the result of “compilation” is to produce an “executable” file whose name is the same as the submitted file, and that following the “compilation” step PC2 should check for the existence of the submitted file and if present it should invoke /bin/perl again, this time executing the Perl commands in the submitted file.

 However, this language definition will not work, because of the steps which PC2 follows: it will delete the submitted source code (.pl) file prior to invoking the compilation command.
-Again, the reason for this is that it checks for the existence of the specified “executable file” after the compilation step, and assumes that if the file exists then the compilation was successful.
-Thus if a team submitted a source file named “myFile.pl”, since the submitted file is the “executable file” which would be input to the Perl interpreter, the “executable filename” (after command parameter substitution) would also be “myFile.pl” – but the file would have been deleted.
+Again, the reason for this is that it checks for the existence of the specified “executable file” after the compilation step and assumes that if the file exists then the compilation was successful.
+Thus, if a team submitted a source file named “myFile.pl”, since the submitted file is the “executable file” which would be input to the Perl interpreter, the “executable filename” (after command parameter substitution) would also be “myFile.pl” – but the file would have been deleted.

 It is still possible to use such languages with PC2.
 The trick is to create a separate “script” file which acts as the “Compile Command” and has the effect of creating a separate file which has the same name as that specified for the “Executable Filename” and which PC2 can test for after compilation and prior to invoking program execution.